Bayesian Evidential Deep Learning with PAC Regularization: Bayesian Evidential Deep Learning

-where $p(\mby_n|\mbx_n, \mbw_n)$ is some likelihood, e.g.\ for regression one would have $p(\mby_n|\mbx_n,\mbw_n) = \Norm\big(\mby_n|f(\mbx_n;\mbw_n),\beta^{-1}\big)$, with precision $\beta$, and $p_\phi(\mbw_n)$ is some prior over local weights with shared hyperparameters $\phi$.
-Differently from a canonical BNN where all data points share the same global weight latent variable~\citep{blundell2015weight, gal2015bayesian, kingma2015variational, louizos2017multiplicative}, here the mapping between each input-output pair is determined by a separate random variable $\mbw_n$, giving a unique mapping constrained by sharing a common set of prior hyperparameters $\phi$, which is required for the \emph{empirical Bayes} based objective we introduce below.
-As this modification implies a collection of only local latent variables, we refer to the resultant probabilistic model as a {\it Bayesian Local Neural Net (BLNN)}.
-This model consists of two sources of uncertainty.
+where $p(\mby_n|\mbx_n, \mbw_n)$ is some likelihood, and $p_\phi(\mbw_n)$ is a prior over local weights with shared hyperparameters $\phi$.
+Differently from a canonical BNN where all data points share the same global weight latent variable~\citep{blundell2015weight, gal2015bayesian, kingma2015variational, louizos2017multiplicative}, here the mapping between each input-output pair is determined by a separate random variable $\mbw_n$, giving a unique mapping constrained by sharing a common set of prior hyperparameters $\phi$, which is required for the \emph{type 2 ML} based objective we introduce below.
+As this modification implies a collection of only local latent variables, we refer to the resulting model as a {\it Bayesian Local Neural Net (BLNN)}.
+It consists of two sources of uncertainty.
 First, the \emph{model (epistemic) uncertainty} captured by the prior over the parameters, i.e.\ $p_\phi(\mbw_n)$, which accounts for the mismatch between the model and the true functional mapping from $\mbx_n$ to $\mby_n$.
 Second, the irreducible \emph{data (aleatoric) uncertainty} given by $p(\mby_n|\mbx_n,\mbw_n)$ stemming from irreducible measurement noise.
-The mainstream BNN methods are characterized specifically to model these two sources of uncertainty~\citep{lobato2015probabilistic,kendall2017what,wu2018fixing}.